6.5.1 Preliminary Meeting

 6.5.3 Interim Suspension

 Under certain circumstances, a student accused of a violation of the Code of Student Rights and Responsibilities may be subject to interim suspension from the University prior to a hearing.
 During the interim suspension, the student is subject to trespass from University property and facilities and is denied access to all classes, activities and privileges for which the student might be eligible.
 Interim suspension shall be imposed only when:

 a.
 A student is deemed to be a threat to the safety, well-being, or property of any member(s) of the University community, or

 b.
 A student’s presence is deemed to pose a substantial threat of disruption to the University’s educational process.

-The decision to suspend on an interim basis shall be made by the Vice President for Student Affairs & Dean of Students or his/her designee.
+The decision to suspend on an interim basis shall be made by the Vice President for Student Affairs and Enrollment Services & Dean of Students or his/her designee.
 The student will be notified in writing of this action and the reasons for the interim suspension.
 The notice will provide the student the opportunity for a hearing with another of the Vice President's designees within three (3) business days at which the student may show cause why his or her continued presence on the campus does not constitute a threat [and at which they may contest whether a violation of the Code of Student Rights and Responsibilities took place].
 The interim suspension may continue until the entire disciplinary process including appeal, is completed.
 Every effort will be made to complete the disciplinary process in a timely manner so as to limit the interim suspension to the shortest time possible.

 6.5.4 University Review Board